 A student may (but does not have to) organize the selection of the elective courses and the master’s thesis topic to follow a concentration or specialization.
 In such cases, the concentration will be noted on the diploma and the student’s academic record (transcript).
 The concentration below is the one currently supported by the MSc in MSEN program.

 The table below presents a summary of the M.Sc. in MSEN degree program structure and requirements.
 All the M.Sc. in MSEN program courses, with the exception of the Research Seminar and the Master’s Thesis, have a credit rating of three credits each.

 Summary of MSc in MSEN Degree Program Structure and Requirements

 Students seeking the degree of M.Sc. in MSEN must successfully complete a minimum of 36 credited hours as specified in the categories detailed in this section, with a minimum Cumulative Grade Point Average (CGPA) of 3.0.

-The M.Sc. in MSEN degree program core requires a minimum of 12 credits, consisting 12 credits of MSEN core courses, and the research seminar course which has a zero credit rating.
-The courses are specified below.
+The M.Sc. in MSEN degree program core requires a minimum of 12 credits, consisting of 3 credits of engineering mathematics, 9 credits of MSEN core courses, and the research seminar course, which has zero credit rating.
+The courses for each one of the core categories are specified below.

 - MSEN 607 Thermodynamics of Materials